What is SQL?

 sql_variant

-Stores values of various SQL Server-supported data types, except text, ntext, and timestamp.
+values of various SQL Server-supported data types, except text, ntext, and

 timestamp